 In a similar manner to men, women may exhibit pain in the lower right back from conditions that only affect females.
 Affecting 1 in 10 females in the United States, Endometriosis occurs when uterine tissue grows outside the womb, often located on the ovaries and fallopian tubes.
 When the tissue grows on the right ovary or fallopian tube, it can aggravate the organ and surrounding tissue, thereby culminating in pain from the front or right side of the body to the back.
 Female patients have effective treatments available such as hormonal therapy or laparoscopic surgery.
 Low-dose birth control bills can help these growths shrink while surgery can extract the growths.

 New Jersey Spine Specialist’s doctors hold a history of excellence in treating countless patients from all over New Jersey for back pain.
 With locations at Summit’s Overlook Hospital and Montclair’s Mountainside Hospital, New Jersey Spine Specialist’s leading team of spine surgeons provides patients with bespoke back pain relief tailored to individual needs.
 If you begin to notice lower right back pain, don’t let your quality of life dwindle any longer.
 Come in for a consultation with New Jersey’s leading spine doctors, and learn about what minimally invasive treatment options may be best for you.
-To find out more, give us a call at (908) 608-9619 today!.
+NJSS also offers remote telemedicine sessions and phone consultations for a variety of spine-related needs.
+Virtual appointments are a great option for patients with hectic schedules and cannot visit the office during normal hours.
+To find out more, give us a call at (908) 738-1679 today!.

 “I am pain free, walking and well on my way to recovery thanks to the help of New Jersey Spine Specialists” —Robert K